Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

-Alzheimer disease (AD) is an irreversible brain disorder that results in the gradual loss of memory.
+AD is a brain disorder that causes memory loss over time.
 Parts of the brain die and cannot make normal levels of brain chemicals.
 This causes problems with how you think, behave, and remember things.
 The disease usually starts at about age 65 to 70 years but can start earlier.
-A person usually has AD for 2 to 10 years, but some people may live 20 years or more with the disease.
 The exact cause of AD is not known.

 What increases my risk for AD?

-The risk of AD increases with age, but it is not a normal part of aging.
+The risk for AD increases with age, but it is not a normal part of aging.
 The following may increase your risk for AD:

 - A family history of AD

 - A protein called ApoE, which normally carries cholesterol in the blood

 - A heart attack, head injury, or depression

 - Smoking cigarettes

 What are the signs and symptoms of mild AD?